phylotastic/datelife/cran-comments.md

 ## New submission v0.6.7
-This is a new submission where I have:
+This is a new submission adter the package was archived because of an unavailable dependecy.
+The dependecy is availabel again, and I have made a couple update to the package:

 * added vignette for bold data workflow (precomputed, so cache folder is buildignored)
-* added warning when using random age for the root
+* added some warnings when using random age for the root

 Thanks!